LONA MANNING

 But I am not certain if Austen presents Fanny’s timidity as a virtue or a fault.
 That would be the key question here.
 What do you think, reader?
 And is it really modesty which makes Fanny dither in these three situations?
 Or is she avoiding being around Mary Crawford, and not wanting to like her, or be obliged to her?
 Waldron mentions the necklace incident and suggests it's the latter.

 Having presented Waldron’s side of the argument, I’ll turn to a counterargument, which is, if Fanny is not perfect, does she have a moment of clarity about her faults?
 Does she realize she’s been wrong, that she hasn’t been charitable enough towards the Crawfords?
 Because as C.S.
 Lewis points out, Austen’s four self-deluded heroines have that “a-ha” moment.
 Elizabeth Bennet realizes she’s misjudged both Darcy and Wickham, Emma has been wrong about everything, Catherine Norland has overdone it with the Gothic novels, and Marianne Dashwood has overindulged her romantic propensities.
 But Fanny Price and Anne Elliot do not have an “a-ha” moment.
-Anne does not concede that she was wrong to turn down Wentworth, because she was not wrong to listen to her elders.
+Anne does not concede that she was wrong to turn down Wentworth, in fact she defends her decision to listen to her elders.
 And Fanny Price is completely vindicated in Mansfield Park, while everyone else was deceived about the Crawfords.

 Picture"She could hardly believe it.
 To be placed above so many elegant young women!"